jonathf/chaospy/.github/ISSUE_TEMPLATE/functionality_request.md

 ---
 name: Functionality request
-about: Is there something you want to do that you think isn't currently possible in Chaospy
+about: Propose something new that you would like to see be implemented.
 title: ''
 labels: enhancement
 assignees: ''